karlhepler/angular-middleware/README.md

  * Each middleware is processed in the order you list them.
  *
  * The principle is the same for ui.router and ngRoute.
- * I'll show you both just to cover all the bases.
+ * I'll show you both to make sure the dead horse is sufficiently beaten.
  */

  /** ui.router */